studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 The clinical picture is characterized by hypotonia and by the presence of slow, arrhythmic, and continuous polypoidal movements, usually occurring from the first months after birth, and often by rapid, proximal, choric movements involving the face, the tongue, and the distal part of the limbs.
 Pyramidal symptoms may coexist.
 Usually, the development of intelligence is not strongly impaired, and speech is dysarthric.
-When it is caused by hyperbilirubinemia, it is often associated with perceptive deafness.“ [@cioni:2010]
+When it is caused by hyperbilirubinemia, it is often associated with perceptive deafness. [@cioni:2010]

 However, children with CP are in most ways normal children with special needs.
 The greater long-term goal is for children with CP as for any other children, to grow and develop to their maximum capabilities in a way that they may succeed as contributing members of society. [@ferrari:2010]